turingschool-examples/homework/module-2-homework.markdown

   * [CSS Zen Garden](http://www.csszengarden.com/)

 ##### Day 1
-  * Use HTML & CSS to style TaskManager
+  * Finish styling TaskManager `layout.erb`, `index.erb`, `show.erb`, `new.erb`, and `dashboard.erb`
-  * Research: What is CRUD?
-What pieces of CRUD functionality are already implemented in TaskManager?
-What pieces are missing?
-How do you anticipate that these pieces will be implemented?
+  * Research: What is CRUD (in the programming sense of the word)?
+What CRUD functionality do we have in TaskManager already and what are we missing?
+What routes/views/methods would we need to add in order to have full CRUD functionality?

 ##### Day 2
   * CRUD either Skill Inventory or Robot World.
 Instructions are at the bottom of [this file](https://github.com/turingschool/lesson_plans/blob/master/ruby_02-web_applications_with_ruby/crud_sinatra.markdown).